Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [x] Cell A2 contains the value 8 and cell B2 is empty.
 - [ ] Cell A2 contains the value 8 and cell B2 contains the value 9.
 - [ ] Cell A2 contains the value 17 and cell B2 is empty.

+#### Q58. if a worksheet has the value 27 in cell B3, what value is returned by the function =MOD(B3,6)?

+- [ ] 4
+- [ ] 1
+- [x] 5
+- [ ] 3

+#### Q59.
+From which field  list was the pivotTalble created?

+- [ ] rows:event, donor / values: Sum of amount
+- [ ] columns: event / row:donor / values: Sum of amount
+- [x] rows:donor, event / values: Sum of amount
+- [ ] filter: event /  row:donor / values: Sum of amount

+#### Q60.
+In the worksheet shown below, cell C6 contains the formula =VLOOKUP(A6,$F$2:$G$10,2,FALSE).
+What is the most likely reason that #N/A is returned in cell C6 instead of mallory's ID (2H54)

+- [ ] The absolute/relative cell references in the formula are wrong
+- [ ] Cell A6 is not actualy text its a formula that need to be copied and pasted as a value
+- [ ] Column C in the lookup range is not sorted properly
+- [x] A trailing space probably exist in cell A6 or F7

+#### Q61.
+What is the difference between pressing the delete key and using the clear command in the Home tab's Editing group?

+- [ ] deletes removes the entire column or row.
+Clear removes the content from the column or row
+- [x] deletes removes formulas, values and hyperlinks. clear removes formulas, values, hyperlinks, formats, comments and notes
+- [ ] Delete removes the cell itself, shifting cells either up or to the left.
+Clear removes content and properties but does not muves cells
+- [ ] Delete removes formulas and values. clear removes formulas, values, hyperlinks, formats, comments and notes

+#### Q62. what is the intersection of a worksheet row and column?

+- [ ] cell
+- [x] selection
+- [ ] element
+- [ ] scalar

+#### Q63. which function when entered into cell b7 calculates the range for average call length

+- [ ]
+- [ ]
+- [ ]
+- [ ]